aslavchev/ecommerce-automation-framework/docs/test-reliability/retry-strategy.md

    - App issue → File bug, disable test until fixed
    - Environment → Document, accept retry

-## Interview Talking Point
+## Design Philosophy

-> "I implemented retry as a tactical solution for environmental flakiness, but I track all retry events in a flakiness report.
-Any test that retries gets investigated for root cause.
-Retry is a band-aid, not a fix.
-The goal is zero flaky tests."
+Retry is a tactical solution for environmental flakiness, not a permanent fix.
+All retry events are tracked in flakiness reports for investigation.
+Any test requiring retry is analyzed for root cause - test issue, application bug, or legitimate environmental variance.

+**Goal**: Zero flaky tests in production suite.

 ## Metrics to Track